 In time, attention was also given to the rehabilitation of older residential complexes.
 Thus, the predecessor of today’s wohnfonds_wien was established in 1984 for the purpose of implementing subsidised rehabilitation and refurbishment projects.
 In this way, around 10,000 housing units were rehabilitated year after year.
 The objective lay in improving housing quality (e.g. by installing lifts) while also reducing energy and heating costs.

-The (so far) last completed municipal complex in Rösslergasse 15 (23rd municipal district) was taken over by its tenants in 2004.
-However, the high demand for particularly inexpensive housing motivated the City of Vienna in 2015 to build more municipal.
+The (formerly) last completed municipal complex in Rösslergasse 15 (23rd municipal district) was taken over by its tenants in 2004.
+However, the high demand for particularly inexpensive housing motivated the City of Vienna in 2015 to build more municipal apartments.
 At the moment, over 4,000 new municipal flats are being built.
-An additional 1,500 dwellings under the “Municipal Housing NEW” programme will be launched during the next legislative period.
+The first project of the "Municipal Housing NEW" programme (Barbara-Prammer-Hof) was taken over by its tenants in 2019.

 Thanks to this outstanding historic achievement, about 500,000 persons today live in Vienna’s municipal housing estates.
 This makes the City of Vienna the biggest municipal housing provider in Europe.
 Wiener Wohnen administers and manages more than 220,000 flats and approx. 1,800 housing estates in the Austrian capital.